czaczka/-assignment2/README.md

 ## Data structures

 Currently there is one main data structures.
 This is the users database using mongodb.
 It contains a userID, name, email, password and role.
+The other main data structure is the users interface which is for the frontend.
+It contains the outline of the object users which has a userID, name, email, password and role.

 ## REST API

-### add route
+### add

 - Route: api/add
 - Method: POST